bdeckard92/dupUT/02-Lesson-Plans/07-Project-1/README.md

 ## Heads-Up

-* In the next unit, students will present their group project on the last day of class.
+* In the next module, students will present their group project on the last day of class.

 * Students must have a deployed project by presentation day, so encourage students to work on deploying their projects by the class prior to presentation day at the latest.
 Since you can always update deployed projects, it is recommended that students deploy early on and update their live version with every new feature.

 * Prepare a slide deck of superlative awards to give to each group on presentation day.
-Here is an [example](https://docs.google.com/presentation/d/1QlPJhHnHvLLtKheKl4opm7tibkjjALZeAzwVvZdJDO0/edit?usp=sharing) of superlative awards.
+Here is an [example](https://docs.google.com/presentation/d/1fJGzsclaQ5TKBk3EnL7Gc-bg1ijSGM6_oB1gvpKYnZE/edit?usp=sharing) of superlative awards.

 ## Resources